After you arrive

 If you are not already resident in the Netherlands with a Dutch bank account, you will find it essential to open a bank account.

-If you are staying in the Netherlands for longer than 6 months you are obliged to be registered with a general practitioner or 'huisarts' in Dutch.
-The University of Groningen and Hanze UAS have a doctor's practice at Zernikeplein 17 (Zernike campus) providing medical care tailored to meet all the health needs of students at the University.
+If you are staying in the Netherlands for longer than 6 months you are obliged to be registered with a general practitioner (GP) or 'huisarts' in Dutch.
+To find one you can ask your neighbours or your SSH student manager for advice.

-Study advisors play an important role in helping you make the most of your academic journey while you are a student at the University of Groningen.
-They are based at Faculties and are able to provide guidance, support and possible solutions to issues that might arise relating to your study at the University.
-Each programme at the University has a study advisor and they can be found here.
+Academic advisors play an important role in helping you make the most of your Academic journey while you are a student at the University of Groningen.
+They have offices in each respective faculty and are able to provide guidance, support and possible solutions to issues that might arise relating to your study at the University.
+Each programme at the University has its own Academic advisor and they can be found here.

 The University of Groningen Library consists of the central library (UB) and a number of faculty libraries containing specialised information relevant to the faculty.
 Here you can find information about opening hours, locations and available collections.